Junior Fellow Applications

 Supporting documentation is as follows:

 Applicants must be full-time graduate students at the University of Toronto.
 Applications are open to all degrees and disciplines, including professional degrees such as law, medicine or dentistry.
+We are able to consider part time students on a case by case basis.
+Please describe the conditions surrounding your part time studies in your cover letter to be considered.

 The Committee must ensure representation among Junior Fellows from all academic disciplines, genders, ethnic, racial and socio-economic backgrounds.
 To ensure a diverse student body, the Committee also looks at non-academic life and work experience.